hollowaykeanho/Upscaler/README.md

 ### Upscale a Video
-Unless you're working on 8 seconds 8MB sized video, you would want to follow the instructions below to make sure your video upscaling project are in tact and resumeable.
+Unless you're working on 8 seconds 8MB sized video, you would want to follow the instructions below to make sure your video upscaling project are always in-tact and resumeable.

 #### (1) Budget Your Hardware Storage